Jang Won-young: Endorsements

 As a trainee at Starship Entertainment in early 2018, Jang was chosen as a model in a music video sponsored by Pepsi Korea called "Love It Live It", along with YDPP and Park Sun.

 Alongside her activities in Iz*One, Jang appeared on numerous magazine covers (including Beauty Plus, Vogue Korea, and Elle Korea), as well as for various beauty brands in South Korea (such as Dior, Miu Miu, and Laura Mercier).
 She also appeared in GQ Korea's July 2020 issue, and listed among the K-icons for Miu Miu during the Autumn/Winter 2021 Fashion Week.
 In 2021, Jang was one of the Iz*One members chosen to model in the music video "Zero:Attitude" for the Pepsi 2021 K-Pop Campaign.
 The campaign was revealed Starship Entertainment as a collaboration between Iz*One and Soyou, featuring rapper pH-1.

 After Iz*One's disbandment, Jang appeared in several fashion films, namely for Chaumet's Joséphine Collection and Miu Miu's Maritime.
 On July 27, 2021, Amorepacific Corporation announced that Jang was chosen as global ambassador for its natural cosmetics brand Innisfree.
 In October 2021, Jang was officially announced as Kirsh's new muse.
 She represented the brand for its 2021 Winter and 2022 Spring/Summer collections.
 In the Harper's Bazaar Korea December 2021 issue, for which she was the cover girl, Jang was officially announced as Miu Miu's brand ambassador.
-Following the announcement, she appeared in Y Magazine's April 2022 issue to represent the Miu Miu Spring 2022 ready-to-wear collection and Bvlgari's Divas' Dream collection.
+Following the announcement, she appeared in Y Magazines April 2022 issue to represent the Miu Miu Spring 2022 ready-to-wear collection and Bvlgari's Divas' Dream collection.

 Following her debut as a member of Ive, Jang continued to expand her influence by endorsing a variety of fashion and lifestyle brands.
 On May 20, 2022, she was officially announced as the latest model for SK Telecom.
 In June 2022, she, alongside group member Leeseo, was selected as a model for the Pepsi 2022 K-Pop Campaign.
 This initiative, unveiled by Starship Entertainment, featured a collaboration between Ive, Cravity, and Oh My Girl for the promotional music video "Blue & Black."

 On July 18, 2022, Jang was appointed ambassador for the golfwear brand Gospheres, representing the label in a pictorial featured in the August 2022 issue of Elle Korea.
 Just days later, on July 21, she was named global ambassador and muse for the color contact lens brand Hapa Kristin.
 On August 16, 2022, she became a model for the French outdoor fashion brand Eider, and three days afterward, she was announced as the first Korean ambassador for the French jewelry house Fred Joaillier.
 Jang has since represented the brand in numerous publications, including Marie Claire Korea,W Korea, and Cosmopolitan.